 The difficult part will probably be getting back on the road after stopping somewhere.
 You must remind yourself to get in the left lane when you get back onto the road.

-I can remember a comical situation near Whakapapa when I had briefly stopped at the visitor’s center and got back onto the road, only to catch myself driving on the right side of the road.
-Luckily I became aware of this after just a few seconds of starting to drive.
+I can remember a comical situation near Whakapapa when I briefly stopped at the visitor's centre and got back onto the road, only to catch myself driving on the right side of the road.
+Luckily I became aware of this just after a few seconds of starting to drive.

 Don't let the same thing happen to you, because you can get into an accident that way.
 Luckily the road was empty at the time it happened to me.

 And last but not least, the following 2-minute video provides some general information about driving in New Zealand.
 For all of the New Zealand driving rules, please refer to the New Zealand Road Code web site.

 Enjoy New Zealand when you come over, don't be afraid to drive in New Zealand, and please don't do anything you would not do in your own country of residence.